|

 scene shot at Blondie's involved

-many, very accommodating friends, professionals, and friends of friends
+many, very accommodating friends, professionals,

-showing up at 7am dressed for a night out on the town.
+showing up at 7am dressed for a night out on the

 |